 Reporting Necessary to Apply the CARES Act Withdrawal Benefits: Under Sections 3506, 3507, and 3508 of the CARES Act, the U.S. Department of Education (ED) will apply certain benefits when a student withdraws from a payment period or period of enrollment within the covered period due to COVID-19 and the school has applied the R2T4 waiver.
 Upon learning that the student qualifies for the withdrawal benefits, ED will:

-In order to meet this reporting requirement, the school is required to set the Coronavirus Indicator in the Common Origination and Disbursement (COD) System on all individual Title IV disbursements that were made during that qualifying payment period/period of enrollment.
+In order to meet this reporting requirement, the school is required to set the Coronavirus Indicator in COD on all individual Title IV disbursements that were made during that qualifying payment period/period of enrollment.

 As announced in the attachment to the September 23, Electronic Announcement and a December 16, 2020 COD Processing Update, schools have until December 31, 2020 to set the Coronavirus Indicator for 2019-20 disbursements that qualify for the COVID-related withdrawal benefits.
 The deadline is September 30, 2021 for the 2020-21 award year.